-For more information about editing the ribbon by editing the customization.xml manually, see Customize the Ribbon for Microsoft Dynamics 365 Customer Engagement.
+For more information about editing the ribbon by editing the customization.xml manually, see Customize commands and the ribbon.

 Editing the SiteMap

 The SDK describes the process of editing the SiteMap by editing the customization.xml file directly.
-However, its recommended that you use the site map designer in Customer Engagement to create or update site maps.
+However, its recommended that you use the site map designer in Microsoft Dataverse to create or update site maps.
 More information: Create a site map for an app using the site map designer

 You can also use one of the community-developed site map editors, such as the XrmToolBox Site Map Editor.